Skip to main content

 We stock several cap styles, including adjustable safety caps and custom multi-flue caps, which work well for larger Edwards homes with multiple fireplaces.

-For homes with prefab fireplaces (which are common in newer Edwards construction), a proper chase cover is critical.
-The original builder-grade covers rust out in 7-10 years here.
-We replace them with stainless steel that’ll outlast the house.
+For homes with prefab fireplaces, which are common in newer Edwards construction, a proper chase cover is critical.
+The original builder-grade covers rust out in 7 to 10 years here.
+We swap them for stainless steel that’ll outlast the house.

 Firebox Repair and Restoration

-The firebox takes the most abuse of any part of your fireplace system.
-Direct flame contact, thermal cycling from ambient to 1000°F+ and back to ambient, sometimes multiple times per day in Edwards winters—that’s harsh treatment.
+The firebox takes the most abuse of any part of your fireplace.
+Direct flame, thermal cycling from room temperature up past 1,000°F and back, sometimes more than once a day in an Edwards winter.
+That’s rough on any material.

 Common Firebox Issues in Edwards: